BrowserStackCE/browserstack-biometric-ios-csharp/README.md

         export BROWSERSTACK_ACCESS_KEY=<browserstack_access_key>
     ```
     -  Update `bs://<app_url>` in [`Program.cs`](Program.cs) file with the obtained app URL after the previous step.
-    -  We will unable biometric feature in Appium session by providing "browserstack.enableBiometric:true" in desired capabilities.
+    -  We will enable biometric feature in Appium session by providing "browserstack.enableBiometric:true" in desired capabilities, refer [`Program.cs`](Program.cs)
+    -  Lastly, in the session when biometric alert appears, use BrowserStack’s biometric mobile command which is a javascript executor to make authentication success(by passing "pass" as argument) or fail (by passing argument as fail)

 2. Running the test